Internship, Work, & Scholarship Opportunities

 This fund is used to support one or more annual scholarships to deserving students in the College of Engineering.
 Preference is given to an undergraduate research assistant(s) interested in water sustainability who will work with faculty associated with the University of Iowa’s Water Sustainability Initiative.
 The scholarship will provide support for the undergraduate assistant’s research expenses which may include, but not limited to, salary, travel, books and ability to attend conferences beneficial to his or her research.
 The award is renewable as long as the recipient continues to qualify under the specified criteria.
 For a student to be eligible for this scholarship, the student must submit a statement of interest.
 Selection shall be in accord with standard requirements set forth by the appropriate College of Engineering Scholarship Selection Committee and will include the Chair of the Water Sustainability Committee with the counsel for the Water Sustainability Committee.

-Iowa Society of Solid Waste Operations Scholarship - Apply before May 1, 2019
+Iowa Society of Solid Waste Operations Scholarship - Deadline closed

 For currently enrolled full-time college or university students who are entering their junior or senior undergraduate year and pursuing a degree in environmental science, engineering, or other suitable major related to the field of solid waste management.
 To be eligible, candidates must be SWANA Student Members in good standing.